wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/memory-reduction-TyTraCL.md

 ### Applying the rewrite rules

-1. Replace all LHS _Tuple_ occurences with multiple expressions using _Elt_ on the RHS.
+1. Replace all LHS _Tuple_ occurrences with multiple expressions using _Elt_ on the RHS.
 As a result, the LHS will be purely _Vec_.

       ast' = foldl split_lhs_tuples [] ast
       split_lhs_tuples acc t@(lhs,rhs) = let